DOI10.47051/UMFV8346

 White-lipped Mud Turtles are omnivores and feed in shallow waters.
 Their diet includes a wide variety of algae, grasses, leaves, seeds, roots, snails, freshwater crustaceans, insects, tadpoles, and small reptiles, mammals, and carrion.1215 Their home range is linear in shape and 50–200 meters in length, but they also perform movements of more than 600 m to reach aestivation or nesting areas.3

 Females reach sexual maturity when they are about 10 cm in carapace length, while males mature at 12 cm carapace length.2 Reproductive activity in Kinosternon leucostomum takes place in the afternoons and evenings, and the breeding season varies across localities or be can continuous throughout the year.7,11 Courtship is initiated by the female and copulation lasts approximately 20 minutes.3,4 Males are aggressive and territorial during the breeding months.
-It is estimated that there is one sexually mature male for each 3–4 fertile females.16 Clutches consist of 1–6 (usually 1–2) eggs.7 These are large and have thick shells, measure 30–41 mm x 17–22 mm, and have an average weight of 9 g.
-The female deposits them in depressions in the ground and covers them with leaf-litter or hides them under logs and branches.3,7 Incubation time is 60–265 days (about 2–9 months)7 and temperature determines the sex of offspring.17 In Mexico, temperatures above 27 °C produce females.3
+It is estimated that there is one sexually mature male for every 3–4 fertile females.16 Clutches consist of 1–6 (usually 1–2) eggs.7 These are large and have thick shells, measure 30–41 mm x 17–22 mm, and have an average weight of 9 g.
+The female deposits them in depressions in the ground and covers them with leaf-litter or hides them under logs and branches.3,7 Incubation time is 60–265 days (about 2–9 months)7 and temperature determines the sex of offspring.17 In México, temperatures above 27°C produce females.3

 Reader support helps us keep the Reptiles of Ecuador book 100% free.